Monday, January 07, 2008

 3. Add the cooked dal to the above mixture, stir in well, add salt, season with curry leaves and serve hot.

-I served this with wheat dosa since me and my colleague were on a minimin-rice diet and preferred whole wheat food.
+I served this with wheat dosa since me and my friend were on a minimin-rice diet and preferred whole wheat food.

 *Notes*